KateMcGuane/spill_the_beans/README.md

 ## User Experience

 ### Target Audience
-The target audience for this coffee blog is for those who is passionate about coffee and eager to deepen their knowledge.
+The target audience for this coffee blog is for those who are passionate about coffee and eager to deepen their knowledge.
 It appeals to a variety of people who have different levels of interest, knowledge or skills.
 The blog aims to enrich readers' understanding of coffee and foster a community of like-minded individuals who share this interest.

 ### User Stories